 THIS IS AN ADVERTISEMENT

 John Roach is a former Kentucky Supreme Court Justice who also served as General Counsel to Governor Ernie Fletcher.
-Recently, John served as General Counsel in the Transition of Governor Matt Bevin.
 In addition to a vigorous trial practice, John has successfully argued cases before the Kentucky Court of Appeals, Kentucky Supreme Court and U.S. Court of Appeals for the Sixth Circuit.
 Since returning to private practice, John has represented a diverse group of individuals and businesses including Toyota Motor Manufacturing Kentucky, Harrison Memorial Hospital, Bayer Properties (developers of The Summit at Fritz Farm), Dominion Enterprises, and Greer Companies (major franchisee of Cheddar’s Casual Café).
 John is an avid horseracing fan with a genuine passion for the sport and the Commonwealth’s role as the epicenter of the thoroughbred world.
 He has represented a number of domestic and foreign clients in all aspects of thoroughbred breeding and racing.
-John is currently the Vice Chairman of the Kentucky Horse Racing Commission.
+John is the former Vice Chairman of the Kentucky Horse Racing Commission.
 Among the many equine transactions and litigation matters in which Mr. Roach has participated, he is proud to have served as lead counsel in the stallion syndication of PIONEEROF THE NILE, sire of Triple Crown Winner and Breeders’ Cup Champion AMERICAN PHAROAH.
 He has been included in The Best Lawyers in America® for numerous years and is AV Preeminent® Peer Review Rated by Martindale-Hubbell®.
 His practice primarily focuses on commercial litigation, appellate advocacy, labor and employment law and litigation, equine law, and corporate transactions for businesses and entrepreneurs.